 Chris is the 2014 winner of the McGraw Prize in Education.
+In 2019, the National Association of Secondary School Principals recognized Chris as the Digital Principal of the Year.
 During 2016 and 2017, Chris served on Scholastic’s National Advisory Council.
 Chris was recognized by the Philly Geek Awards for being the 2016 Mission Leader of the Year.
 In June 2013, Chris was named Outstanding Leader of the Year by the International Society of Technology in Education.
 In November of 2012, Chris was named one of Dell’s #Inspire100 – one of the 100 people changing the world using Social Media.
 In April of 2012, Chris won the Lindback Award for Excellence in Principal Leadership in the School District of Philadelphia.
 In September of 2011, Chris was honored by the White House as a Champion of Change for his work in education reform.
 In June 2010, Chris was named as one of the “30 Most Influential People in EdTech” by Technology & Learning Magazine.
-In 2009, Chris was a honoree for the Association of Supervision and Curriculum Development’s Outstanding Young Educator Award.
+In 2009, Chris was an honoree for the Association of Supervision and Curriculum Development’s Outstanding Young Educator Award.
 Chris was named as one of “40 Under 40” by Philadelphia Business Journal in 2009.
 In 2006, the National School Board Association named Chris one of “20 to Watch” among American administrators.
 In 2001, Chris was honored by MOUSE as a Champion of Technology and Education for his work on building the portal at the Beacon School.